 Signs Of Teething in Babies

 Teething doesn’t always look the same for every child.
 Your first baby may be a textbook teether, showing all the typical signs, while your second baby may only have the less common ones.
 Here are the symptoms you may encounter.

 - Fussiness: Is your baby usually pretty content or happy?
-Are they suddenly starting to fuss more and you can’t quite pinpoint a reason for it?
+Are they suddenly starting to fuss more, and you can’t pinpoint a reason?
 Cutting a tooth may be the reason for it.

 - Drooling: A teething baby can unleash an insane amount of drooling.
 You’ll see a near-constant stream of it coming out of their mouths.
 You’ll also notice their shirts seem to be perpetually damp.

 - Rash: Rashes can send a shiver down any mom’s spine.
 Some are serious, while others look nasty but are harmless.
-If you notice a rash on your baby’s chin, neck, or upper chest, it may be caused by teething-related drooling.
+A rash on your baby’s chin, neck, or upper chest may be caused by teething-related drooling.

 - Constant gnawing: Is your baby chewing on everything that seems to make its way into its mouth?
-Are they chewing on their hand(and yours too) seemingly with a frantic intent?
-They are trying to take away their teething pain, which biting can temporarily help them.
+Are they seemingly chewing on their hand(and yours, too) with a frantic intent?
+They are trying to remove their teething pain, which biting can temporarily help them.

-- Difficulty feeding: Babies may not be as interested in eating when their teeth and gums are bothering them.
-If they don’t want to eat, make sure you are continually offering them food, even if they take just a few bites or ounces of milk at a time.
-You can also try some of our gum-relieving symptoms and then try immediately afterward to get them to eat.
+- Difficulty feeding: Babies may not be as interested in eating when their teeth and gums bother them.
+If they don’t want to eat, ensure you continually offer them food, even if they take just a few bites or ounces of milk at a time.
+You can also try some of our gum-relieving symptoms immediately afterward to get them to eat.

 - Diarrhea: There is no solid proof that diarrhea has a relationship to teething, but some babies may have loose motions while teething.

 Should I take my baby to the doctor?